IshaYokh/noip-free-host-auto-renewer/README.md

 - message_head - SMS or Email message head when a notification is sent
 - message_body - SMS or Email message body when a notification is sent

+## Running the script:

+After fully configuring and providing all required values in settings, the script can be simply run with the below commands in the terminal or CMD:

+- Linux/Unix:
+    - python3 noip_updater

+- Windows:
+    - python noip_updater

+### Running in headless mode:

+To run the script in headless mode, simply add --headless argument from the terminal or CMD:

+- Linux/Unix:
+    - python3 noip_updater --headless

+- Windows:
+    - python noip_updater --headless

 ## LICENCE:
 ***NOT FOR COMMERCIAL USE If you intened to use any of my code for commercial use please contact me and get my permission.
 If you intend to make money using any of my code please ask my permission***